needle-mirror/com.unity.xr.arkit/Documentation~/arkit-face-tracking.md

 ARKit provides a series of [blend shapes](https://developer.apple.com/documentation/arkit/arfaceanchor/2928251-blendshapes?language=objc) to describe different features of a face.
 Each blend shape is modulated from 0..1.
 For example, one blend shape defines how open the mouth is.

 A blend shape represents action at a location on a face.
-Each blend shape is defined by an [ARKitBlendShapeLocation](xref:UnityEngine.XR.ARKit.ARKitBlendShapeLocation) to identify the location of the face action and a [ARKitBlendShapeCoefficient](xref:UnityEngine.XR.ARKit.ARKitBlendShapeCoefficient) to describe the amount of action at the location.
-The `ARKitBlendShapeCoefficient` is a value between `0.0` and `1.0`.
+Each blend shape is defined by an [ARKitBlendShapeLocation](xref:UnityEngine.XR.ARKit.ARKitBlendShapeLocation) to identify the location of the face action and a [XRFaceBlendShape](xref:UnityEngine.XR.ARSubsystems.XRFaceBlendShape) to describe the amount of action at the location.
+The `weight` of `XRFaceBlendShape` is a value between `0.0` and `1.0`.

 You can learn more about blend shapes with the `Blend shapes` sample on the [AR Foundation Samples](https://github.com/Unity-Technologies/arfoundation-samples/tree/main?tab=readme-ov-file#blend-shapes-arkit) GitHub.
 This sample uses blend shapes to puppet a cartoon face which is displayed over the detected face.